Wrinkles - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Aging: As you age, your skin naturally becomes less elastic, drier, and loses fat and collagen in the deeper layers.
 This leads to the formation of lines, wrinkles, and sagging skin.

 • Ultraviolet (UV) radiation: UV rays from sunlight and other sources accelerate skin aging, especially in people prone to sunburn.
-UV exposure damages elastin and collagen, the connective tissues that give skin its strength and flexibility.
+UV exposure damages elastin fibers and collagen, the connective tissues that give skin its strength and flexibility.

 • Smoking and pollution: Both smoking and environmental pollutants contribute to faster skin aging.